mfloob/diablo4-data-harvest/README.md

 I've started adding a UI which will be used to view the data in a more organized way such as a tree view, search capabilities, and wasm support

-You can use the ui to select the folder by clicking file in the top left
+You can use the ui to select the folder by clicking `file` in the top left of the window

 You can still drag a folder over the binary